-Canadian artist Di was born in Vancouver in 1984 and developed her unique painting style after graduating from Simon Fraser University as an Archaeological Illustrator.
-Restricted by technical details and colourless inks in 2012 she broke free into the world of acrylic paint.
-Completely self-taught her style evolved through the exploration of using bright solid colors and flowing lines to reduce the endless detail of life into calming, simplistic beauty.
+Canadian artist Di was born in Vancouver in 1984 and graduated from Simon Fraser University with a Major in Archaeology.
+As a self-taught artist her style evolved through the exploration of using bright solid colors and flowing lines to reduce the endless detail of life into calming, simplistic beauty.

 Di’s body of work includes illustration, digital art and acrylic paintings.
 She has been shown in galleries on Bowen Island, Vancouver and in private collections across North America.
 Recently she created two 360° murals for the BC Children’s Hospital and was co-exhibitor in ‘The Art of Conservation’; an exhibition to raise funds and awareness for wildlife conservation in British Columbia.
 Di works from her home studio on Bowen Island where she is often found exploring land and sea with her husband, daughter and two dogs.
 Current works can be found at the Catching Stars Gallery or online at www.artbydi.ca